-Applicant institutions are limited to no more than three pre-applications, or applications with one for each PI at the applicant institution.
+Applicant institutions are limited to no more than one letter of intent, pre-application, or application for each lead PI at the applicant institution.
 DOE will consider the latest received submissions to be the institution's intended submissions.

 - Pre-applications in excess of the limited number of submissions may be discouraged. - Applications in excess of the limited number of submissions may be declined without review.